December 2, 2016, by Brigitte Nerlich

 Making sense of plasticity

-I recently got an invitation to a workshop on ‘Plasticity and its Limits’ (which will bring together scholars from the social sciences, humanities and life sciences).
+I recently got an invitation to a workshop on ‘Plasticity and its Limits’ (which will bring together scholars from the social sciences, humanities and life sciences and focuses mainly on epigenetics).
 When I accepted the invitation I had, I have to confess, not given much thought to the concept of plasticity – I had, however, written some blog posts about epigenetics.

 Today’s blog post is partially based on my abstract for that workshop.
 In my talk I’ll try to make sense of plasticity by moving from what I once knew (linguistics) to what I now do (read tweets), via science and fiction, sense and non-sense.
 As Roland Barthes beautifully put it in his 1957 essay on Plastic: Plastic is “a spectacle to be deciphered” (1973: 99).
 The same can be said of ‘plasticity’.
 In a way, I want to decipher the spectacle of plasticity.